Life imitates art.

 Then came, The Last Jedi.

 Apparently, all men are stupid, minor characters can hog narrative space and achieve nothing.
 Story arcs can make no sense.
 This is modern storytelling?
 Um, no. The film takes such a dump on an audience, and I mean the faeces kind, that not only did the denizens of the Kingdom openly revolt, but it also sealed the fate of the next instalment.
 I did not go and see the hastened-to-cinemas Solo movie because of this.
 Once I heard a rebel alliance had formed, I enlisted.
 What did The Disney Emperor think?
 This is a story about rebellion and fighting the good fight, did they expect the fans (I consider TLJ apologists not to be true fans) to accept this blatant attack on their beloved Kingdom lying down?
 No. Episode nine is going to be the most anticipated movie to not watch, ever.

 The Rebel Alliance

 This is what Star Wars insurrection looks like, and if the Disney Empire continues its attempt to subjugate and subvert the Kingdom, the Rebellion will deepen, and turn a four-point-zero-five billion dollar investment into a dud investment.
 They can double down and pursue a scorched earth policy by continuing to persecute the fans, but two things eventually will occur.

 The first is, unlicensed fan-made films will proliferate.
 Already, they are of better quality than the shit the actual studio produces.
-The Empire will try to shut these down, they will try to litigate against these pirate creators, but new technology and a love of Star Wars will act against them.
+The Empire will try to shut these down, and they will try to litigate against these pirate creators, but new technology and a love of Star Wars will act against them.
 Fighting rebels and pirates across the Outer Rim will become a costly affair.